martinpflaum/bachelor_thesis/README.md

 # bachelor_thesis
 Hello we used some code from https://github.com/NVlabs/stylegan2-ada-pytorch.
 I am not related to nvdia in any way.
-It is important the code from nvdia is under their licence and not under MIT.
-Information about this licence can be found in nvlicence.txt
+It is important this code in generall is licence under the licence found in nvlicence.txt.

 With '''